NCBI-Hackathons/PubRunner/README.md

 # Testing

-We tested three different scripts with PubRunner.
+We tested four different tools with PubRunner.
 They can be found in [server/tools/](server/tools/) .
 Two of the tools [CountWordsError](server/tools/CountWordsError/0.1) and [Error](server/tools/Error/0.1/Error.py) are designed to fail either randomly or consistently to make sure that PubRunner can manage failures.
 The third script [CountWords](server/tools/CountWords/0.1) does a basic word count of PubMed abstracts as a very simple example usage of PubRunner and should not fail.

+The main tool to illustrate the power of PubRunner is based on word2vec.
+We named the scripts that execute this [Bio2Vec](server/tools/Bio2Vec/1.0).

 # Additional Functionality
 ### DockerFile